-The location is perfect for exploring Charlestown and the local area, with easy access to shops and the South West Coast Path.
+The location is perfect for exploring Charlestown and nearby attractions, with easy access to the South West Coast Path and local history.
+Some concerns about parking prevent a perfect score.

 Grade II listed cottage within walking distance of the harbour and restaurants and just 1 mile from a sandy beach..
 3 steps to entrance.